felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* Added support for the WP Job Manager plugin.
 * *Improvements*
-	* Added support for additional Schema Job Posting properties (hiringOrganization, baseSalary, salaryCurrency, etc.).
+	* Added support for additional Schema Job Posting properties (hiringOrganization, baseSalary, etc.).
 	* Added options in the Social and Search Optimization metabox for the Schema Job Posting type:
 		* Hiring Organization
 		* Base Salary per Year, Day, or Hour